pflry/extensions-keep/readme.txt

 = Does Extensions Keep automatically update my plugins? = No, Extensions Keep does not manage plugin updates.
 It allows you to maintain a consistent list of plugins across different sites.

+= In which languages is Extensions Keep available? = Extensions Keep is currently available in English and French.
+The plugin will automatically use your WordPress language settings.

 == Screenshots ==

 1. Extensions Keep interface